-I will never forget there was one Sunday at Brown playground Sandy Freeman saved me from a good ass whipping from one my heroes, intimidator Earl Richards.
-Earl grew up in my Parkside neighborhood and he was a great all-around athlete at Armstrong High School and St. Augustine College in North Carolina.
+I will never forget there was one Sunday at Brown playground Sandy saved me from a good ass whipping from one my heroes, intimidator Earl Richards.
+Earl and I grew up in the same Parkside neighborhood.
+He was a great all-around athlete at Armstrong High School and St. Augustine College in North Carolina.
 I looked up to him.

 On this paticular Sunday we had gathered to play and Earl challenged me to a one on one until we had enough players to run whole court.
-I was shooting lights out then, I knew better than to drive to the basket on him, because there was the possibility my lights would be out.
+I was shooting lights out then, I knew better than try to drive to the basket on him, if I did there was the possibility my lights would definitely be out.

 In 1968 the DC Recreation Department sponsored a trip to Michigan State University for a youth and police seminar.
 I was among the Roving Leaders selected to make the trip.
 We arrived on a Sunday morning and Dave picked me up on campus that evening.
 The two of us had dinner and I spent the night at his home.
 On the ride back to campus the next morning, he talked excitedly about a basketball camp he would be having in the Poconos Mountains (Pennsylvania) during the summer.
 He invited me to bring some kids to the camp–done deal.